julienbourdeau/altver.org/ALTVER.md

 Given a version number `BRAND.NEW.CARE`, increment the:

-* `BRAND` version when you make something extraordinary, usually with breaking changes
+`BRAND`: version when you make something extraordinary, usually with breaking changes <br>
-* `NEW` version when you add exiting new functionalities, with an easy upgrade path
+`NEW` version when you add exiting new functionalities, with an easy upgrade path <br>
-* `CARE` version when you make backward compatible bug fixes and improvements
+`CARE` version when you make backward compatible bug fixes and improvements <br>

 Just like SemVer, additional labels for pre-release and build metadata are available as extensions.

 ## Motivation

 After a decade of using and maintaining open source, I've come to realized that SemVer isn't perfect.
+People are scared of major upgrades because they are going to break.
+Maintainer are hesitant to tag a major version when they introduce breaking change because they know a large part of the user base will fall behind.

-AltVer is actually how many projects are versioned in the wild without saying it officially.
+In the wild, many projects are actually versioned with AltVer without knowing it.

 ## Specification

-* BRAND: must be exiting, the upgrade might not be too obvious so people must WANT to do it.
+Any new BRAND version must be exciting!
+The upgrade might require some extra work so people must want to do it.

-* NEW: usually important new feature, something visible, a config you might want to turn on
+NEW version usually include important new feature, something visible, like setting you want to enable.

-* CARE: bug fixes, performance improvements, new features that are not as visible, etc.
+New CARE version include bug fixes, performance improvements, and new features that are not as visible.

-* As the project matures, BRAND probably reach the end and won't be updated again, NEW become more and more rare while CARE is the most common.
+As the project matures, BRAND probably reach the end and won't be updated again, NEW become more and more rare while CARE is the most common.

-## FAQ

-### What are the numbering syntax differences between SemVer and AltVer?

-None!
-AltVer is a superset of SemVer, it's just a different way to interpret the version numbers.
-When looking at a version number using AltVer, there is no way to tell it apart from SemVer.

-The same [Backus–Naur Form Grammar](https://semver.org/#backusnaur-form-grammar-for-valid-semver-versions) can be used.

-### As a user, what version restriction should I put in my package manager?
+## Version restriction for package manager

 Because AltVer is a superset of SemVer, I recommend using the same restrictions.
 Ideally, you want update to next NEW version automatically.
 If a lib is very sensitive or if you test coverage isn't great yet, you should at least update to latest CARE version automatically.

 Examples with NPM: